Clever-Niwagaba/Clever-Niwagaba/README.md

 ## Hi there 👋

 My name is **Clever**.

-I am a Frontend Web Developer and a Junior Software Developer currently working at Ensibuuko Tech Limited.
+I am a Junior Software Developer currently working at Ensibuuko Tech Limited.

+I have a strong foundation in Frontend technologies.

 I have a passion for Software Development, Networking and Cybersecurity.